 Most companies have understood the need to become more digital but fail to implement corresponding ways of working.
 Too often, project initiatives fail to consider the people side of digital transformations and rely purely on business and IT objectives.

-Together with the client, Capgemini determined three focus areas of the project, jointly comprising the holistic approach of transforming the company into a digital and agile organisation.
+Together with the client, Capgemini determined three focus areas of the project, jointly comprising the holistic approach of transforming the company into a digital and agile organization.

 - Innovation & Learning = The implementation of new ways of working and increasing creativity and innovation through agility.
 This included an increased openness towards failure, promoting more rapid trial and error behavior.